filecoin-project/lotus/documentation/en/mining-lotus-seal-worker.md

 ## Note: Using the Lotus Seal Worker from China

-If you are trying to use `lotus-seal-worker` from China.
+If you are trying to use `lotus-worker` from China.
 You should set this **environment variable** on your machine:

 ```sh
 IPFS_GATEWAY="https://proof-parameters.s3.cn-south-1.jdcloud-oss.com/ipfs/"